AliusDieMorietur/course-work/lib-docs.md

-  onError | (func: (event: Object) => void) | Event which will be triggered when failed to get access to database. onUpgrade | (func: (event: Object) => void) | Event which will be triggered on the start initializeObject | (name: String, storageMethod: Object, indexes: Array) | Creates object where data will be stored. setData | (name: String, data: Any) | Adds data to the object. getData | (name: String, key: Any) => Promise | Gets data from the object. deleteData | (name: String, key: String) | Deletes data from the object.
+  onError | (func: (event: Object) => void) | Event which will be triggered when failed to get access to database. onUpgrade | (func: (event: Object) => void) | Event which will be triggered on the start initializeObject | (name: String, storageMethod: Object, indexes: Array) | Creates object where data will be stored. openTransaction | (name: String) | There are another way to access transaction but this is more convenient way. setData | (name: String, data: Any) | Adds data to the object. getData | (name: String, key: Any) => Promise | Gets data from the object. deleteData | (name: String, key: String) | Deletes data from the object.